 Landlines require physical wires to run to every device you wish to operate.
-For offices, this means they have a server room with bulky networking and telecom equipment.
-These are often called an on-premises Private Branch Exchange (PBX).
+This means offices have a server room with networking and telecom equipment.
+These are often called on-premises Private Branch Exchange (PBX).

 VoIP phone systems are cloud-based.
-You don’t need a server room in your office, nor a maze of copper wires spanning the room.
-Those telephone system connections are virtual — hosted through an internet connection.
+You don’t need a server room, nor a maze of wires spanning the room.
+Those telephone system connections don’t use any physical equipment since they are virtual.

 VoIP vs landline: which is more reliable?

-Wired on-site phone systems have been around for more than a hundred years, but we rarely question its reliability.
+Wired on-site phone systems have existed for over a hundred years, but we rarely question their reliability.